Best fridge magnet toys for fun while you cook

 - Pictures are not made of wood and are less durable

-20 nice wooden animals to stick on basically all magnetic surfaces.
+20 nice wooden animals to stick on basically anything magnetic surfaces.

 This set is slightly more expensive, but that is also due to the sustainable wood and the beautiful case that you get.